circlefin/malachite/docs/development-proposals/accountability.md

 one third faults, if a process decides value `v` in a round `r` the algorithm ensures that more than two thirds have a lock on value `v` for that round.
 As a result once a value is decided, no other value `v' != v` will be supported by enough correct processes.
-However, if there are more than a third faults, adversarial processes may lock a value `v` and in a later round "forget" they did that and support a different value.
+However, if there are more than one third faults, adversarial processes may lock a value `v` in a round and in a later round "forget" they did that and support a different value.

 It has been shown by formal verification (see results obtained with